hexsecs/awesome-embedded-security/README.md

 * [Binary Ninja](https://binary.ninja/) - Binary Ninja is an interactive disassembler, decompiler, and binary analysis platform for reverse engineers, malware analysts, vulnerability researchers, and software developers that runs on Windows, macOS, and Linux.
 * [Cutter](https://cutter.re/) - Free and Open Source RE Platform powered by Rizin
 * [Rizin](https://rizin.re/) - A free and open-source Reverse Engineering framework, providing a complete binary analysis experience with features like Disassembler, Hexadecimal editor, Emulation, Binary inspection, Debugger, and more.
+* [radare2](https://www.radare.org/n/) - A free/libre toolchain for easing several low level tasks like forensics, software reverse engineering, exploiting, debugging.
+It is composed by a bunch of libraries (which are extended with plugins) and programs that can be automated with almost any programming language.
 * [Ghidra](https://ghidra-sre.org/) - A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission.
 * [Angr Management](https://github.com/angr/angr-management) - Angr is a multi-architecture binary analysis toolkit, with the capability to perform dynamic symbolic execution (like Mayhem, KLEE, etc.) and various static analyses on binaries.
 If you'd like to learn how to use it, you're in the right place!